InfiniteAmmoInc/yarn-test/README.md

 Contact: hello@infiniteammo.com or @infinite_ammo on twitter for help.

-I'm also available for short contract work to help you fully integrate the system into your game.
+I'm also available for short term contract work to help you fully integrate the system into your game.

 # Credits